DadCooksDinner

 Instructions

-3. Pressure cook for 4 minutes with a quick pressure release: Stir the rinsed and drained beans, elbow macaroni, crushed tomatoes, and water into the pot.
-Sprinkle in 1 teaspoon of salt.
-Poke down any pieces of pasta sticking up out of the water - if they’re not submerged, they might not cook.
-Lock the lid on the pressure cooker and cook at high pressure for 4 minutes (both in an electric pressure cooker or stove top pressure cooker) then quick release the pressure in the pot.
+4. Pressure cook for 4 minutes with a 5 minute natural release: Lock the lid and cook at high pressure for 4 minutes (Use Manual, Pressure Cook, or Pressure Cook - Custom mode with an Instant Pot.)
+When the cooking time finishes, let the pressure come down naturally for 5 minutes, then quick release the remaining pressure in the pot.
 Remove the lid carefully, opening away from you – even when it’s not under pressure, the steam in the cooker is very hot.

 Equipment